-Michele Smith, DVM
+Dr. Michele Smith, DVM

-Our hospital's owner is Michele Smith, D.V.M.
+Our hospital's Medial Director is Michele Smith, D.V.M.
 Dr. Smith graduated from Colorado State University, completed an internship at Alameda East Veterinary Hospital in Denver, and then continued to work at Alameda as a staff doctor.
 After leaving Alameda East, Dr. Smith worked as an independent contractor at many veterinary hospitals in Colorado and California.
 She is also a Certified Veterinary Acupuncturist.
 Dr. Smith is a resident in the Stapleton community, and cares deeply about the well-being of your beloved pets.
 When she's not working, Dr. Smith spends her spare time with her husband Greg and daughter Kamdyn.
 They enjoy eventing with their 4 horses Sidney, Jonas, Captain and Ivan.
 She also shares her home with her 3 dogs Freddie, Stewart and Bonnie and a cat named Minnie.

-Dr. Mills received her Bachelor of Science in Zoology from Michigan State University before graduation from the School of Veterinary Medicine at the University of Pennsylvania in 2009.
-She moved to Colorado to complete a one year internship at Wheat Ridge Animal Hospital, then worked for six years north of Denver before joining Stapleton Veterinary Hospital.
+Dr. Erin Mills was born in Louisiana and raised in the suburbs of Philadelphia.
+She received her B.S. in Zoology from Michigan State University before graduating from the veterinary school at the University of Pennsylvania in 2009.
+She moved to Colorado to complete an internship at Wheat Ridge Animal Hospital and has worked in private practice in Colorado since that time.
 Her career has been focused on helping people understand pets and their medical needs in order to enhance the exceptional bond pet parents share with their loved ones.
 To that end, she has a special interest in preventative care, surgery, dentistry and internal medicine.